Join DCAL and fellow Dartmouth educators for a summer reading group to explore the principles and practices of anti-racist pedagogy.

 Meeting Schedule & Registration

-The reading group will meet by Zoom on the following dates.
+The reading group will meet on the following dates.
 Participants may attend any or all sessions.
 You must register separately for each session you wish to attend using the following links.

-Participants will read a few selections from this list prior to each meeting.
-The reading schedule and digital copies of all materials will be provided by e-mail to those who register.
+Participants will read the selections from this list prior to each meeting.
+All materials are freely available online or will be provided to participants.

 Please contact email@example.com with any questions!